redux-orm/redux-orm/standalone-docs/basics/Selectors.md

 # Selectors

 Selectors are functions that cache their result after they are executed.
 When you call them again with the same parameters, the result will be returned immediately.
-This can drastically reduce the performance of web frontends by preventing unnecessary re-rendering of UI components.
+This can drastically improve the performance of web frontends by preventing unnecessary re-rendering of UI components.

 Redux-ORM provides a simple API for creating model related selectors.
 For example, given Movie is a model class registered to `orm`, we can write: